Zulfiqar (tank): Zulfiqar-1

-The Zulfiqar-1 is based on the M48 Patton model acquired under the pre-revolution era.
+The Zulfiqar-1 is based on the M48 Patton model acquired during the pre-revolution era.
 The Zulfiqar-1 was first revealed in public in 1994.
 A total of six prototypes were completed and field tested in 1997.
 The Zulfiqar-1 is protected by a welded steel hull and the turret is reinforced by a composite armour.
 The Zulfiqar-1 is armed with a 125mm Smoothbore gun taken from a T-72.
 At least 150 were produced.

 Zulfiqar-2

 The Zulfiqar-2 is an interim main battle tank prototype used as a test bed.
 This variant is fitted with a new and more powerful engine.
 It has an extended chassis and possibly uses an improved autoloader.